ESbros/technical_challenge/README.md

 # How to Run

-The following instructions allows running an API, alternatlivy you can also check the Jupyter notebook.
+The following instructions allows running an API, alternativly you can also review the Jupyter notebook.

 1. Install Docker